 ▶ PCI Sets the PCI graphics card as the first display.
-(Default)

-▶ PEG Sets PCI Express graphics card on the PCI Express x16 slot as the first display.
+(Default) → PEG Sets PCI Express graphics card on the first PCI Express x16 slot (PCIEX16_1) as the first display. ► PEG2 Sets PCI Express graphics card on the second PCI Express x16 slot (PCIEX16_2) as the first display. ▶ PEG3 Sets PCI Express graphics card on the PCI Express x8 slot (PCIEX8_1) as the first display. ▶ PEG4 Sets PCI Express graphics card on the PCI Express x4 slot (PCIEX4_1) as

-▶ PEG2

-▶ PEG3

-Sets PCI Express graphics card on the PCI Express x8 slot as the first display.

-▶ PEG3

-Sets PCI Express graphics card on the PCI Express x4 slot as the first display.